Policies

 Storage and Retention

 Recorded footage and the monitoring equipment will be securely stored in a restricted area.
-Unauthorised access to that area will not be permitted at any time.
-The area will be locked when not occupied by authorised personnel.
+Unauthorized access to that area will not be permitted at any time.
+The area will be locked when not occupied by authorized personnel.
 A log of access to footage will be maintained.

 Subject Access Requests (SAR)